Home » Cauliflower Tots For Babies | BLW | No Cheese

 Instructions

-• Boil or steam the cauliflower florets and potatoes (cut into quarters to reduce cooking time) until lightly soft, but not too tender.
+• Steam the cauliflower florets and potatoes (cut potatoes into smaller size to reduce cooking time) until lightly soft, but not too tender.
+About 10 minutes.
 Allow to cool before proceeding further.
+Another way is to chop the raw cauliflower in a food processor first (and potato separately) and then steam.
+You can also add the onion here.

 • Chop roughly both cauliflower and potato in a food processor pulsing 7-12 times (the mixture should resemble the cauliflower rice) do not over-process.
 Squeeze the liquid with a cheese cloth, the dryer it is, the better.

-• Form and shape the nuggets with your hands.
+• Form and shape the tots with your hands.
 Scoop about 1.5 tablespoon of the cauliflower mixture and shape it into a rectangular cake (or circular) using a spatula or your palms.

 Notes

-• The thinner the nuggets are the faster and better they will cook inside.
+• The thinner the tots, the faster and better they will cook inside.

-• If frying use a neutral high smoke point oil like avocado or grape-seed oil.
+• If frying use a neutral high smoke point oil like avocado.

 • Frozen cauliflower (or riced cauliflower) works too.
 Defrost, squeeze the liquid and you’re good to go.
 No need to cook.
 Broccoli is a great addition too if you want extra veggies.